hopsoft/knockout_app/README.md

 But, this is precisely why you should consider it.
 Knockout helps you leverage your existing server based tool chain without introducing too much client side complexity.
-For example, HTML that is generated at the server acts as Knockout's view-templates.
+For example, typical HTML generated at the server can act as Knockout's view-templates.
-This saves a ton of time -- and code.
+This saves a ton of time... and code.

 My beef with Knockout is its declarative approach, which I find somewhat offensive for modern web development.